 a police officer may, without a warrant, arrest the person.

-(4) A person who would only come within a description in subsection (3)(a), (b), or (c) because of a decision for the review of which an application had been made is excluded from that description if the application had been made, but not determined, when the offence under subsection (1)(a) was committed.
+(4) A person who would only come within a description in subsection (3)(a), (b), (ca) or (c) because of a decision for the review of which an application had been made is excluded from that description if the application had been made, but not determined, when the offence under subsection (1)(a) was committed.

 (5) If a person to whom the CEO has been ordered under the Road Traffic (Authorisation to Drive) Act 2008 section 30(1) to grant an extraordinary licence commits an offence under subsection (1)(a) —